-- rulings of the U.S. Supreme Court and the Colorado Supreme Court as an attempt to unconstitutionally restrict local land use authority. - Federal agencies and elected officials must respect and support local and regional plans and land use authority.
+- Federal agencies and elected officials must respect and support local and regional plans and land use authority.
 This includes ensuring funding decisions and the siting of federal and other facilities are consistent with those plans and respect local and regional land use authority.
-Federal agencies and elected officials also must ensure maximum local and regional participation in those decisions. - The federal government must protect open space,

-- including natural habitats, by fully funding the land conservation, preservation and infrastructure improvement trust fund programs and providing new incentives for land conservation. - Federal investments in local and regional data and information programs help DRCOG deliver improved information, tools and services for local and regional planning and decision-making.
+Federal agencies and elected officials also must ensure maximum local and regional participation in those decisions. - The federal government must protect open space, including natural habitats, by fully funding the land conservation, preservation and infrastructure improvement trust fund programs and providing new incentives for land conservation and outdoor recreation opportunities. - Federal investments in local and regional data and information programs help DRCOG deliver improved information, tools and services for local and regional planning and decision-making.
 DRCOG supports continued funding for these programs and legislation that requires local, regional and state governments to proactively share digital data with the public.